 Opiate addiction leads to long-term changes in how the body functions, especially under stress.
 This is known as protracted withdrawal or post-acute withdrawal.
 Long after detoxification, a person in recovery will often experience sudden periods of extreme craving.
 This can be accompanied by recurrences of insomnia, anxiety, and depression that a person in recovery may struggle with for the rest of their life.

-Programs for substance abuse are effective, safe and have helped many men reclaim their lives.
-Destination Hope is a full service drug, alcohol and dual diagnosis treatment facility in Florida for men suffering from substance abuse and mental health issues.
+Programs for substance abuse are effective, safe and have helped many people reclaim their lives.
+Destination Hope is a full service drug, alcohol and dual diagnosis treatment facility in Florida for men and women suffering from substance abuse and mental health issues.